security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-Some sources specify an exact start for a person's membership in an organization.
-This should be used instead of the publication date of the earlier source evidencing a person's membership in an organization.
-For example, a person's _curriculum vitae_ may contain the exact date that a person joined a security force, and specify the unit.
-A `Y` value in this field indicates a hard start for a person's `role`, `title` and `rank` as well.
-A value of `N` is applied in all other cases.
+This is a clarifying field for `Person Membership: Date first cited`.

+Where the content of the source has indicated the exact date that a  relationship between a person and an organization began we will enter `Y` .
+In all other cases we will enter a value of `N` to indicate that the date is not a start date, but the date of first citation.

-## Last citation {#person_date_last_cited}
+## Person Membership: Date last cited {#person_date_last_cited}

 ### Description

-The date of publication of the most recent source known to the Monitor that evidences the membership of a person in an organization.
+The latest date a source evidences a relationship between a person and an organization, either through direct reference in the source or by the date of its publication.

 ### Type of field

-Date (YYYY-MM-DD)
+Date (YYYY-MM-DD), fuzzy

 ### Example of use

-`2014-08-22`
+`2012`,`2012-11`, `2012-11-23`

 ### Guidance on use

+Along with the fields `Person Membership: Date first cited`, `Person Membership: Start date?` and `Person Membership: Open-ended?` the field `Person Memberships: Date last cited` provides data about the time period over which we can evidence a person's relationships to an organization

+The `Person Membership: Date last cited` field contains a date that is either:

+* The latest date found in the content of a source that specifically references the relationship between a person and an organization; or,
+* The latest date of publication of sources that makes reference to the relationship between a person and an organization.

+> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to this person as a commander, we will use 1 March 2012 as the value in `Person Membership: Date last cited`.
+If the source published on 1 March 2012 refers to this person as a commander on the date of 14 February 2011, we will use 14 February 2011 as the value in `Person Membership: Date last cited`.

-This field is for the latest source the Monitor has showing a membership of a person and an organization.
-If the person's `role`, `title` or `rank` changes a new entry will need to created to document that change and a new `first citation` or `last citation` created to mark the change.
+The values for `Person: Title`, `Person: Role` and `Person: Rank` held by a person are assumed to continue until a source indicates a change in any of those values.
+If the person's role, title or rank changes a new entry will need to be created to document that change.
+This new entry will have updated values for `Person Membership: Date last cited` and related date fields.

+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included `Person Membership: Date last cited` .

+This field is clarified by the field `Person Membership: Open-ended?` which indicates whether the date included here is the actual date on which the relationship between a person and an organization ended.

-## End date? \(Y/N\) {#person_date_last_cited_is_end}
+## Person Membership: End date {#person_date_last_cited_is_end}

 ### Description

-Indicates that the date recorded in `last citation` is the actual end date of a person's membership in an organization.
+Is the value in `Person Membership: Date last cited` the actual date on which the relationship between a person and organization ended, or latest date a source has referred to this relationship, and can we assume this relationship will continue to exist?

 ### Type of field

-Boolean, Y/N
+Single choice, (Y, N, E)

 ### Example of use

-`N`
+`Y`,`N`,`E`

 ### Guidance on use

-If the date of last citation is end of this person's affiliation with the organization or the end date of their Role, Title or Rank, a `Y` value will be present.
-In all other cases, this value will be `N`.
+We use this field to clarify the meaning of the date entered in `Person Membership: Date last cited`.
+One of the below values should be chosen:

+* `E` indicates the exact date the relationship between a person and an organization ended.
+* `Y` indicates that we assume the relationships between a person and an organziation continues beyond date specified in `Person Membership: Date last cited`.
+* `N` indicates we do not assume that this relationship continues to exist, but we do not have an exact end date.

-## Notes {#person_notes}
+## Person: Notes {#person_notes}

 ### Description

-Further information about this person that is relevant and interesting to the Monitor, but is not appropriate for other fields.
+Analysis, commentary and notes about the person that do not fit into the data structure.

 ### Type of field